 LEAVE OF ABSENCE.
 A period of approved absence from a course of study granted to a student by his or her nursing school for medical, personal, or other reasons.
 The leave of absence is usually granted for a period of 1 year or less.
-When a leave of absence is expected, a participant is required to notify the Nurse Corps SP immediately through the BHW Customer Service Portal and submit a letter from the school approving the leave of absence and indicating the start and end dates for the period of the absence.
-Payment of all benefits is discontinued while a participant is on an approved leave of absence, and may be resumed when the student returns to the course of study for which the scholarship was awarded.
+When a leave of absence is expected, a participant is required to notify the Nurse Corps SP immediately through the Customer Service Portal and submit a letter from the school approving the leave of absence and indicating the start and end dates for the period of the absence.
+Payment of all benefits is discontinued while a participant is on an approved leave of absence, and will resume when the student returns to the course of study for which the scholarship was awarded.

 STATE, THE DISTRICT OF COLUMBIA, OR A TERRITORY.
-A State within the 50 United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Marianas, the U.S. Virgin Islands, Guam, American Samoa, the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.
-Students attending schools outside of these geographic areas are not eligible for Nurse Corps SP awards, even though they may be citizens or nationals of the United States.
+A state within the 50 United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Marianas, the U.S. Virgin Islands, Guam, American Samoa, the Republic of Palau, the Republic of the Marshall Islands, and the Federated States of Micronesia.
+Students attending schools outside of these geographic areas are not eligible for Nurse Corps SP awards, even though they be citizens or nationals of the United States.

-OTHER REASONABLE COSTS.
+OTHER REASONABLE COSTS (ORC).
 An additional, annual payment provided directly to each Nurse Corps SP participant to assist in the payment of books, clinical supplies/instruments, and uniforms.

 PART-TIME CLINICAL PRACTICE.
 The provision of nursing services for a minimum of 16 hours per week (up to a maximum of 31 hours per week).
-At least 80 percent of the hours each week must be spent providing clinical services or direct patient care to patients.
+At least 80 percent of the hours each week must be spent providing clinical services or direct patient care topatients.
+This is a weekly requirement and hours cannot be averaged.